1994 Nebraska Cornhuskers football team

 The 1994 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln and was the national champion of the 1994 NCAA Division I-A football season.
 The team was coached by Tom Osborne and played their home games in Memorial Stadium in Lincoln, Nebraska.
 The Cornhuskers offense scored 459 points while the defense allowed 162 points.

 Before the season

 There was much anticipation for the 1994 season.
 The 1993 Nebraska team compiled an 11–0 record in the regular season before narrowly losing to Florida State in the 1994 Orange Bowl on a last-second missed field goal.
 The 1994 offseason was dubbed "Unfinished Business" by the Huskers, in their quest to secure a national championship for the coming season.

-Junior Tommie Frazier returned as the quarterback in Tom Osborne's vaunted triple option offense.
+Junior Tommie Frazier returned as the quarterback in Tom Osborne's vaunted option offense.
 Also returning were several key starters on defense that would prove to be a highly rated unit during the 1994 season.